docusign/code-examples-java/README.md

    For both authentication flows:

-   If you use this launcher on your own workstation, the integration key must include a redirect URIs of
+   If you use this launcher on your own workstation, the integration key must include redirect URIs of

    * http://localhost:8080/login&type=acg
    * http://localhost:8080/login&type=jwt